Growing Zones: 4-8 outdoors(hardy down to -20℉) 4-8 outdoors

 McIntosh apples are famous for their light, tangy flavor and distinctive red skin.

-These apples ripen early in the season, and these Macintosh trees produce heavily!
+These apples ripen early in the season, and these McIntosh trees produce heavily!

-Enjoy your Macintosh apples fresh, or use them for baking and cooking in pies and sauces, even for apple cider!
-You’ll love how quickly this tree will grow and begin producing delicious Macintosh apples!
+Enjoy your McIntosh apples fresh, or use them for baking and cooking in pies and sauces, even for apple cider!
+You'll love how quickly this tree will grow and begin producing delicious McIntosh apples!